idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 **Web resources suggestions**

-To quickly access a list of bilingual and monolingual web resources to add in CafeTran, you can use the [IntelliWebSearch Search Database](http://www.intelliwebsearch.com/findsearch.asp).
+To quickly access a list of bilingual and monolingual web resources to add in CafeTran, you can use the [IntelliWebSearch Search Database](http://www.intelliwebsearch.com/findsearch.asp) (it can now only be queried from within IntelliWebSearch).
 Add the “Start” and “Finish” strings to the “Address start” and “Address end” fields when creating a new resource.

 You can also use the free browser [SlimBrowser](https://www.slimbrowser.net/) (Windows) or [Slimboat](https://www.slimjet.com/slimboat/) (Windows, Mac, GNU/Linux) to determine the start and end fields of a web resource you wish to add.
 To do so:
 1. Open the Internet resource in the browser.